one2team/highcharts-serverside-export/README.md

 -----
 You can use the framework to generate in java an image file out of a Highcharts chart.

+* With Highcharts, you would generate a javascript chartOptions, which is shown in browser
+* Here, you generate a java chartOptions (same hierarchy, same properties), which is converted in image stream (using Rhino, Highcharts and Batik)

 Getting Help
 ------------
 To start to use it, you need to know Highcharts API.